The-Hack-Pack/uga-scs-competitive-hacking.github.io/docs/PasswordCracking/Level1/windows.md

 ---
-description: Password Cracking | Easy - Windows
+description: Password Cracking | Level 1 - Windows
-tags: [easy]
+tags: [level1]
 sidebar_position: 0
 ---

 import PasswordForm from '@site/src/components/PasswordForm2';

 # Windows
-Password Cracking | Easy - Windows
+Password Cracking | Level 1 - Windows
 ## Challenge
 A Windows password hash was retrieved that needs to be cracked.
 Can you retrieve the original password?